neelriyer/neelriyer.github.io/_posts/2020-09-30-Production-vs-Theory.md

 title: Putting ML models into Production (unfinished)
 ---

-_Converting a Decision Function into Probabilities in Sci-kit Learn_
+_Converting a Decision Function into Probabilities in Scikit Learn_

 In production the stakes are high.
 People are going to be reading the outputs from the model.
 And the outputs better make sense.